NYPL/engineering-general/standards/technical-approach.md

 A proof of concept should be time-boxed to no longer than one sprint (two weeks).
 Tech leads and architects SHOULD guide engineers in generating a list of questions that the proof of concept aims to answer or clarify.

 A proof of concept MUST NOT go to production.
 The expectation is that a proof of concept is a rough draft built using mock data and may not include the cleanest or most maintainable code.
-If possible, it is recommended to implement a solution that _only_ runs locally & in a separate repository with a name that includes `proof of concept` in the title.
+If possible, it is recommended to implement a solution that _only_ runs locally & in a separate repository with a name that includes `proof of concept` in the title OR in a feature branch that is left unmerged.

 ## Process